How do I apply for SIWES placement in Nigeria this 2019? Where can I really do my industrial training in Nigeria this 2019?

 Sending your letters online through email has a major disadvantage, which is: your letters might not get read by the firms.
 Instead, it’s advisable for you to visit the location of your desired firms and submit your letter and then wait for a reply.

 Once you submit your letter, you may be told to start work immediately, the next day or week.
-You may not even get a reply from the firms at all.
+You may not even get a reply or positive feedback from the firms at all.
 It depends!

-That’s why when securing SIWES placement in Nigeria, it is always good to apply for your industrial training in more than one course-related places to avoid stories that touch.
+That’s why when securing SIWES placement in Nigeria, it is always good to apply in more than one course-related firms to avoid stories that touch.
 This is an important advice for future SIWES participants.

 I applied for my own industrial training in a private hospital in Owerri on a friday, and I was told by the lab scientist to start work on Monday, the next week.